Summer Research Opportunities

 Who May Apply: Undergraduates enrolled in accredited four-year colleges or universities in the United States, Puerto Rico or other US territories, with a minimum GPA of 3.2 and an an interest in pursuing a PhD or MD-PhD.
 Sophomores (with four quarters or three semesters of college experience), juniors, or non-graduating seniors (who are returning in the fall to continue undergraduate studies) are eligible.
 Applicants must be US citizens or permanent residents of the US.

 Application: Applications are due early February.
 Apply online.

-Locations: CIC institutions: U of Illinois Urbana-Champaign, University of Iowa, University of Michigan, Michigan State University, University of Minnesota, University of Nebraska-Lincoln, Northwestern University, Ohio State University, Pennsylvania State University, Purdue University, University of Wisconsin-Madison
+Locations: Big Ten Academic Alliance institutions: U of Illinois Urbana-Champaign, University of Iowa, University of Michigan, Michigan State University, University of Minnesota, University of Nebraska-Lincoln, Northwestern University, Ohio State University, Pennsylvania State University, Purdue University, University of Wisconsin-Madison

 Who May Apply: Undergraduates with GPA of 3.0 or higher who are US citizens or permanent residents; must have completed at least 2 semesters by the time of the summer experience; must have at least one semester remaining after the summer experience; should intend to pursue a PhD in the future.
 A goal of the program is to increase the number of students from underrepresented groups, including minority students, first-generation college students and students from low-income backgrounds regardless of race or ethnicity, who choose to pursue graduate education or research careers.